 The Mission’s work is based on four components that work together closely: the military, UN Police (UNPOL), the Civil Affairs Branch and Administration, which supports all activities.
 The Mission counts almost 1100 personnel.
 Since 1964, almost 186 UN personnel have lost their lives while serving in UNFICYP.

 The Security Council established UNFICYP through resolution 186 (1964) on 4 March 1964 and has renewed the Mission’s mandate for six-month terms since then.
+Since 2023, the Mission's mandate is renewed on a yearly basis.

 Attempts to solve the Cyprus conflict and reunify the island have so far been without result, although relations between north and south have improved over the years.
 Among other things, this led to the opening of several crossing points across the buffer zone, most notably across Ledra Street in old Nicosia on 3 April 2008.